gsowrey/sowrey.org/src/fiction/the-brocc.md

 Tim came forward.
 "May I ask the purpose of your visit?
 We're trying to film a television programme."

 Willoughby smiled shortly.
 "I'm here to answer the question."
 He produced a small folder and opened it to a sheet that contained the picture and background for Corporal Maxwell Stoke.
 "We believe this it the man you found.
-He worked for us, and disappeared about eight years ago."
+He worked for us, and disappeared about eleven years ago."

-"_Eight years_," Tony repeated.
+"_Eleven years_," Tony repeated.
 He looked to Jackie.
 "You said the skeleton was twelve hundred years old.
 Are we sure it's the same person?"

 "We have a DNA match," said Willoughby.
 "Your skeleton is definitely Corporal Stoke."